 A search-engine link provider receives the content of a document from a remote computer.
-Topics for the content are identified and search terms are generated based on the topics.
+Topics for the content are identified, and search terms are generated based on the topics.
 Search engine links are generated based on the search terms.

-The search engine links are embedded into the content for matches within the content to the search terms.
+The embedded search links are embedded into the content for matches within the content to the search terms.
 Selection of a search engine link by a user initiates a search for the search term associated with the search engine link.

-Alternatively, tags could be used to negatively designate certain parts of a page that links shouldn’t show up in, such as an author description or a copyright notice
+Alternatively, tags could be used to negatively designate certain parts of a page that links shouldn’t show up in, such as an author description or a copyright notice.

 There may also be a way for a site owner to tell the search engine not to embed links that cover certain topics or terms, such as particular sensitive or negative topics, or terms that might be related to the page’s competitors.
-This might be set up either on the page or in a separate file which would be referenced in the document.
+This might be set up either on the page or in a separate file that would be referenced in the document.

 The links would lead to Google search results, which could include advertisements and news items.